Polydactyl cat: History and naming

-Nicknames for polydactyl cats include Hemingway cats, mitten cats, conch cats, boxing cats, mitten-foot cats, snowshoe cats, boston-toed cats, "providence cats", thumb cats, six-fingered cats, and Cardi-cats.
-Two specific breeds recognized by some cat fancier clubs are the American Polydactyl and Maine Coon Polydactyl.
+Hemingway is an important figure in the history of polydactyl cats because he brought light to the extra-toe mutation via his love for his own collection of polydactyl cats in his life, making them popular and giving them one of their commonly known nicknames (Hemingway cats).
+Other nicknames for polydactyl cats include mitten cats, conch cats, boxing cats, mitten-foot cats, snowshoe cats, boston-toed cats, "providence cats", thumb cats, six-fingered cats, and Cardi-cats.